luciusmagn/lambdas-and-logos/book.typ

 tailored to my opinions, and striving to write the most elegant code possible.
 And I am a teacher, and I want to share what I have learned to you, dear reader, so that you may write code that is more beautiful.

+This book is also a love letter to the many incredible programmers from the past, and their ideas.
+Ideas, which should be preserved and remain in working memory even today, which may be decades since their initial inception.

 Lukáš Hozda,#linebreak()
 rennaissance man